 It is important that the business case provides its readers with a thorough assessment of the business context ― the market assessment.

-In other words, making the underlying business interests explicit.
+In other words, make the underlying business interests explicit.

-A good starting point is the inclusions of a PESTLE ― Political, Economic, Sociological, Technological, Legal, Environmental ― analysis.
+A good starting point is the inclusions of a PESTLE ― political, economical, sociological, technological, legal, and environmental ― analysis.

 The risk assessment summarises the significant risks and opportunities and how they are managed.
 The risks included should cover those that could arise from you project or the organisation’s ability to deliver change.